Imperatorn/backtraced/README.md

-NOTE: This is a work in progress.
-Not expected to work on Mac yet
+NOTE: This is a work in progress

 ```d
 import seh;